marssa/obp-core/README.md

 This is a complete, self contained web-application artifact.

 NOTE: put RXTX native lib and RXTXcomm.jar somewhere on the path
-NOTE: for embedded systems use OS and JDK with hardware floating point support whenever possible

 current set-up: